Addison Pratt: Pioneer

 Pratt returned to the United States in 1847.
 In December 1847 he was made president of the newly formed San Francisco Branch of the LDS Church.
 Pratt resigned the presidency of that branch about a month later and left to join his family in Utah Territory.
 He traveled to San Bernardino, California in 1849, and by early 1850 had made his way back to San Francisco.
 His wife Louisa was called to serve a mission with him and went from Utah to San Francisco with a group of LDS missionaries heading to Hawaii in 1850.

 Pratt and his family returned to Tubuai in 1850.
 In May 1852, the French government restricted the preaching of Mormonism in the islands, and Pratt and his family were held under house arrest until they eventually were able to return to California.
 Pratt declined invitations from church leaders and entreaties of his wife Louisa to follow the practice of plural marriage.
 As a result, Pratt and his wife were separated and estranged for much of his later life.
 Pratt died in Anaheim, California and is buried at Anaheim Cemetery.

-Pratt was present at the discovery of gold in California, working on Sutter's Mill at the time of discovery.
+Pratt was present at the discovery of gold in California, working at Sutter's Mill at the time of discovery.
 He worked in the gold fields in 1848, waiting for winter to pass so that he could be re-united with his family in Salt Lake City.
 Pratt's journal chronicles this time period, including his interactions with Samuel Brannan and members of the Donner Party.
 After the Donner Party tragedy the year before, Pratt elected to pursue an alternate route over the Sierras when traveling eastward to Salt Lake City.

 After spending the winter of 1849 in Salt Lake City with his wife and daughters and teaching a class in Tahitian to prospective missionaries, Pratt and Jefferson Hunt blazed a route from Salt Lake City southward through present-day Las Vegas and San Bernardino, and then northward to Sacramento.
 The trail they carved would be followed by many settlers and Forty-niners.
 For much of its distance, that route is now followed by I-15.

 The Hunt and Pratt group is notable for being the first to discover gold and silver in Southern Nevada, recommending to Brigham Young the colonization of Southern Nevada, including Las Vegas specifically, and most famously for a group of malcontents that split with Pratt's and Hunt's leadership.
 They sought to cross the Sierras farther north and became known as the infamous Death Valley '49ers party.
 That group of prospectors became impatient with the slow progress of Mormon leadership and elected to abandon the larger group.
 Those staying with Hunt made the journey without serious incident.
 Later, some members of the Death Valley party rejected their new leaders and rejoined the Hunt party after one of Hunt's scouts discovered them nearly starved to death.